mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ## Audience tags

 As you continue to add audiences, you can use tags to help keep them organized.
 A tag is simply a label you can use to sort and search for audiences.
 For example, if you give all of your retargeting audiences a tag named 'Retargeting', you can easily find them all by filtering for the tag.
-You can add/remove tags for an audience directly from the Audience Manager, or in the Audience Settings.
-If you select more than one tag, the Audience Manager will show only audiences with both tags.
+You can add/remove tags for an audience directly from the Audience page, or in the audience settings.
+If you select more than one tag, the Audience page shows only audiences with both tags.

 There is no limit to the number of tags you can create, but each tag name is limited to 18 characters or less.